wandb/docs/docs/guides/hosting/operator-airgapped.md

 Yes, you can configure your ingress class by modifying the ingress settings in `values.yaml`.

 **Our certificate bundle has more than one certificate.
 Would that work?**
-Split the certificates into multiple entries in the `customCACerts` section of `values.yaml`.
+You must split the certificates into multiple entries in the `customCACerts` section of `values.yaml`.

 **I don't want the W&B Operator to apply unattended updates.**
 You can disable auto-updates by ensuring you have the latest versions and adjusting the W&B Console settings.